daveprowse/prom-live/labs/lab-07/lab-07.md

     - Try `openssl speed -multi $(nproc --all)` to stress the CPUs
     - Or the `stress` program: `stress -c 1 -m 10`
   - View the results in the dashboard!
 (Be ready for delays in data - as much as 5 minutes depending on the setup and systems.)
+  - *Bonus*: Check out the stress that is being imposed on the server housing your Kubernetes cluster.
+Use `top` or a similar program.
+At this point it should be working harder!

 *♥️  Shout out to the Prometheus Community! ♥️*